-Preparing for winter is a crucial task at Network Rail.
+Preparing for the impact of winter weather is a crucial task at Network Rail.

 We work hard throughout the season to minimise delays but ice and snow present unique challenges to the network.

 Low temperatures can cause points – movable sections of track that allow trains to move from one line to another – to freeze, stopping trains from accessing certain routes or platforms.